Olumuyiwa/accountenquiry/README.md

-# The Cytomer Account Enquiry Microservice
+# The Account Enquiry Microservice
 This is a small springboot project that simply shows how to fetch some information from an oracle database